google/framework-for-osdu/README.md

 # OSDU Compatibility Layer

-The OSDU Compatibility Layer is a dedicated layer for the [Open Subsurface Data Universe] standard developed for the [DELFI data ecosystem] on top of [Google Cloud Platform].
+The OSDU Compatibility Layer is a dedicated layer for the [Open Subsurface Data Universe] standard developed for the [DELFI Data Ecosystem] on top of [Google Cloud Platform].

-The OSDU Compatibility Layer provides a subset of [OSDU Release 1] functionality sufficient for demo and testing purposes.

 > DELFI Data Ecosystem is being open-sourced as [OpenDES] and is an internal project of Schlumberger.

+The OSDU Compatibility Layer provides a subset of [OSDU Release 1] functionality &mdash; Demo1 &mdash; sufficient for demo and testing purposes.
+Demo 1 is centered around creating minimal services implementation to integrate with third-party applications.

+The OSDU Compatibility Layer Demo 1 covers the following 3 services:

+1. Search, implementation is the same as in OSDU Release 1
+2. Delivery, implementation is the same as in OSDU Release 1
+3. Ingest, reduced implementation compared to OSDU R1 covering only ingestion of .las files

+The OSDU Compatibility Layer Release 1 will extend the three services to also cover processing other file types.
+A new service Collection will also be added to the OSDU Compatibility Layer Release 1.

-This is not an officially supported Google product.
+**This is not an officially supported Google product.**

 ## Getting Started